Resistance Studies Fellow

 Joanne convened WRI's Nonviolence Trainers Working Group 1986 – 1998, and continues to work with the WRI Nonviolence Committee, focusing on constructive programs.
 She has worked with nonviolence trainers around the world, organizing and attending international gatherings of trainers and working with local trainers.
 She was an editor and contributor to the Handbook for Nonviolent Campaigns (2009 and 2014).
 Joanne has served on the AJ Muste Memorial Institute's International Nonviolence Training Fund Advisory Committee since 1994.

 Joanne has worked on nonviolent economics for many years.
 She organized for economic alternatives to weapons production as part of the Trident Conversion Campaign (1977 – 1980) and the Community Coalition for Economic Conversion through the 1990'S. She has also been involved with community land trusts for decades.
 She was a co-founder of the Rose City Community Land Trust for Housing in Norwich, CT (1985) and served as President of the Board.
 She then joined the board of the Institute for Community Economics (1990-1998), a national organization supporting the development of community land trusts, serving as its President from 1992-1998.
-She is presently assisting in the development of the New London Community Land Trust and organizing a Southeast Connecticut Community Land Trust.
+She is the founding President of the Board of the Southeastern Connecticut Community Land Trust.